Patients in 4 states had the same rare, dangerous illness. After months, the CDC found the cause: a lavender spray.

 In August, the CDC issued an alert about the melioidosis cases.
 In October, the agency put out a news release announcing the cases were connected to a Better Homes & Gardens aromatherapy spray.

-Anyone who’d purchased the product was warned not to use it.
+Consumers who had purchased the product was warned not to use it.

 On Nov.
-2, Walmart recalled about 3,900 bottles of The “Lavender & Chamomile with Gemstones” spray and five other Better Homes & Gardens products “due to the presence in two bottles of a rare and dangerous bacteria and risk of serious injury and death,” the United States Consumer Product Safety Commission announced.
+2, Walmart recalled about 3,900 bottles of the “Essential Oil Infused Aromatherapy Room Spray With Gemstones” and five other Better Homes & Gardens products “due to the presence in two bottles of a rare and dangerous bacteria and risk of serious injury and death,” the U.S. Consumer Product Safety Commission announced.

 Walmart had stopped selling the product, which had been at about 55 stores nationwide and online from February 2021 through October 2021 for about $4, the agency added.

 Petras warned that anyone who still has the product should immediately stop using it, place it in two resealable bags and return it to Walmart as soon as possible.
-The U.S. Consumer Product Safety Commission also recommends putting the bottle in a cardboard box and cleaning any surface the spray might have touched.
+The Consumer Product Safety Commission also recommends putting the bottle in a cardboard box and cleaning any surface the spray might have touched.

 Those who return the product for destruction will receive a $20 Walmart gift card.